Steve Hagerty: Clerk accused of harassment and intimidation

-Three City employees filed unhealthy workplace complaints against City Clerk, Devon Reid, alleging that he harassed and intimidated the City Attorney, created an unhealthy work environment in the Clerk's office, and attempted to obstruct his Deputy's attempt to join a labor union.
-Given that these allegations were made against an elected official, the City Manager hired outside counsel to investigate, instead of Human Resources.
-The allegations were sustained by the independent counsel and Hagerty moved to have the City Council censure the Clerk.
-The Clerk and his supporters accused Hagerty of racism, claimed the outside counsel was not independent, and insisted that details of the investigation be made public, including the employees who made these accusations.
-On a 5–4 vote, the motion to censure the Clerk was tabled and never revisited.
-Voting in favor of tabling the censure were Alderman Braithwaite, Rue Simmons, Suffredin, Rainey, and Fleming.
+Three city employees filed unhealthy workplace complaints against City Clerk Devon Reid, alleging that he harassed and intimidated the city attorney, created an unhealthy work environment in the city clerk's office, and attempted to obstruct his deputy's attempt to join a labor union.
+Given that these allegations were made against an elected official, the city manager hired outside counsel to investigate, instead of the Department of Human Resources.
+The allegations were sustained by the independent counsel and Hagerty moved to have the City Council censure the city clerk.
+The clerk and his supporters accused Hagerty of racism, claimed the outside counsel was not independent, and insisted that details of the investigation be made public, including the employees who made these accusations.
+On a 5–4 vote, the motion to censure the city clerk was tabled and never revisited.
+Voting in favor of tabling the censure were Aldermen Braithwaite, Rue Simmons, Suffredin, Rainey, and Fleming.

 Confidential, executive session report leaked to media

-Soon after the vote to censure the Clerk, the highly confidential executive session report describing the details of the Clerk's misconduct and the employees who filed the complaints, plus concerns of him recording conversations with others without their knowledge, including two Alderman, was released to the media.
-The Mayor expressed outrage that someone on the council or in the City Manager's Office would violate laws established to protect the privacy of employees and the confidentiality of what's discussed in executive session.
+Soon after the vote to censure the city clerk, the highly confidential executive session report describing the details of his misconduct and the employees who filed the complaints, plus concerns of him recording conversations with others without their knowledge, including two aldermen, was released to the media.
+The mayor expressed outrage that someone on the council or in the city manager's office would violate laws established to protect the privacy of employees and the confidentiality of discussions in executive session.

 Request for official misconduct investigation

-Due to a recent arrest of the City Clerk by the Evanston Police Department, Hagerty sent a confidential letter to the Cook County Sheriff Tom Dart asking him to conduct an investigation into the leak in order to restore the confidence of employees and the public in the city's ability to effectively manage its affairs.
+Due to the arrest of the city clerk by the Evanston Police Department, Hagerty sent a confidential letter to the Cook County Sheriff Tom Dart asking him to conduct an investigation into the leak in order to restore the confidence of employees and the public in the city's ability to effectively manage its affairs.
 The same day, Hagerty notified the Council of his request.
-Less than eight business hours later, WGN reported on the Mayor's request for an investigation.
-The City Clerk subsequently conducted an interview with WGN referring to Hagerty's "Trumpian" ways in calling for an investigation of this leaked report.
-On August 2, 2019, Hagerty informed the community of his request and the importance of resetting our standards and restoring trust.
+Less than eight business hours later, WGN reported on the mayor's request for an investigation.
+The city clerk subsequently conducted an interview with WGN referring to Hagerty's "Trumpian" ways in calling for an investigation of this leaked report.
+On August 2, 2019, Hagerty informed the community of his request and the importance of resetting standards and restoring trust.

 Ethics charges

-In 2020, the City Clerk, Devon Reid, and Misty Witenberg, publisher of Evanston Leads, charged Hagerty with abuse of power and intimidation, claiming he initiated the outside investigation into Reid, the City Clerk.
-The Ethics Board fully exonerated Hagerty and renounced Reid for his behavior during the five-hour Ethics Board hearing in which Reid shared with the public confidential human resource information that violated the privacy of city employees, according to the HR Director.
+In 2020, Devon Reid, the city clerk, and Misty Witenberg, publisher of Evanston Leads, charged Hagerty with abuse of power and intimidation, claiming he initiated the outside investigation into Reid.
+The ethics board exonerated Hagerty and denounced Reid for his behavior during the five-hour ethics board hearing in which Reid shared with the public confidential human resource information that violated the privacy of city employees, according to the HR director.